The Return of the Condor Heroes (2006 TV series): Production

 Shooting began in October 2004 and ended in May 2005.
-Locations included Zhejiang, Chongqing, Shandong, Guangdong, Liaoning, Beijing and Sichuan Jiuzhaigou Valley.
+Locations included Zhejiang, Chongqing, Shandong, Guangdong, Liaoning, Beijing and Sichuan's Jiuzhaigou Valley.

 Scenes from The Legend of the Condor Heroes (2003) were featured as flashbacks including the scene depicting Yang Kang's death.
 Zhou Jie makes a cameo appearance as Yang Kang.

 Soundtrack

 The music for the series was taken from motion picture scores of films such as Terminator 2: Judgment Day, Independence Day, The Day After Tomorrow, Van Helsing, Master and Commander: The Far Side of the World, Harry Potter and Batman Begins.

 The chorus from Iwasaki Taku's "Shades of Revolution", a Rurouni Kenshin OVA musical score, was used in a minor fight scene between Yang Guo and Li Mochou in episode 30.

 The melody of the song "Dearest" by Ayumi Hamasaki, famous for being in InuYasha, can be heard in the background in episode 15 during the scene where Gongsun Zhi is talking to Xiaolongnü at the Passionless Valley.

 The melody used for condor appearances was taken from Hans Zimmer's "All of Them", notable for being part of the OST of the 2004 film King Arthur.